cankanoa/camera2geo/README.md

   --elevation_data
   ```

+## Functionality

+### camera2geo()
+1. **Resolve Input Paths:** Uses a glob pattern to search for one or many images.

+2. **Read EXIF Metadata:** Uses exiftool to extract GPS location, orientation, camera intrinsics, timestamp, and flight parameters.

+3. **Determine Sensor Geometry:** Includes camera presets for many popular drones that are automatically applied but the user can provide custom values.

+4. **Elevation & Camera Pose Refinement (optional):**
+   - Use provided elevation raster or query for an online elevation API raster to sample ground position.
+   - If RTK sidecar files are detected, refine camera altitude/orientation.
+5. **Image Correction & Enhancement (optional)**
+   - Lens distortion correction
+   - Radiometric equalization
+6. **Geographic Coordinate Convertion:** Computes ground footprint and projection based on camera model, orientation, and elevation, then reprojects into the target EPSG.
+7. **Output GeoTIFF Creation:** Writes georeferenced TIFFs to the output directory; optionally writes as COG.

+### read_metadata()
+ Read metadata from one or more images and print the results as YAML and return values.
+Each parameter includes all metadata source fields that contribute to its value (primary + fallback).

+### apply_metadata()
+Apply or remove metadata on one or more images.
+If `output_images` is not provided, edits are applied in-place; otherwise, input files are copied first.

+### search_cameras()
+Look up cameras by maker and model.

+### search_lenses()
+Look up lenses compatible with the given camera.

 ## Installation

 ### QGIS Plugin Installation
 1. **Install QGIS**

+2. **System requirements:** Before installing, ensure you have the following system-level prerequisites:

+- exiftool
+- Python ≥ 3.10 and ≤ 3.12
+- PROJ ≥ 9.3
+- GDAL ≥ 3.10.2

+> **Manual installation required:** The only system requirement that is not already installed with QGIS is exiftool which will need to be manually installed.
+An easy way to install exiftool, along with a containerized version of QGIS, is wtih conda: `conda create -n qgis_env python=3.12 "gdal>=3.10.2" "proj>=9.3" exiftool qgis -c conda-forge`, `conda activate qgis_env`, then `qgis` to start the program.
+Alternatively, exiftool can be installed [here](https://exiftool.org/).

+> **Python dependencies:** The plugin will attempt to automatically install all Python dependencies that it requires in the QGIS Python interpreter using [QPIP](https://github.com/opengisch/qpip).
+If it is unable to, the user must manually locate the QGIS python interpreter and install the libraries dependencies.

-2. **Install camera2geo QGIS plugin:**
+3. **Install camera2geo QGIS plugin:**
 - Go to Plugins → Manage and Install Plugins…
 - Find camera2geo in the list, install, and enable it
 - Find the plugin in the toolbar to convert individual geophoto points temporarily or in the Processing Toolbox for bulk processing

-> **Python dependencies:** The plugin will attempt to automatically install all Python dependencies that it requires in the QGIS Python interpreter using [QPIP](https://github.com/opengisch/qpip).
-If it is unable to, the user must manually locate the QGIS python interpreter and install the libraries dependencies.

 ### Python Library and CLI Installation